There’s almost a 75% chance that your current job’s unrelated to your college major.

 Or, in the case of Lindsay Moroney, you follow your heart and obtain a degree in Art History, and then through a series of twists and turns, you find yourself the VP of Strategy and Operations at The Muse.

-We discussed the idea that as much as we want to view our career path as one that’s been laid out for us, illuminated by lights like an airplane runway, it's really nothing of the sort.
-In fact, it’s a journey through a labyrinth, with myriad twists and turns and unlikely surprises along the way.
+We discussed the idea that as much as we want to view our career path as one that’s been laid out for us, illuminated by lights like an airplane runway, it’s really nothing of the sort.
+In fact, it’s a journey through a labyrinth, with myriad twists and turns and unlikely surprises along the way, and it’s OK if you don’t have a career plan.

 You may wonder then, what is the point of setting goals, working hard, and ending up somewhere you never intended to be?
 How can you make progress if you continually break course?
 How can you be successful if you can’t even follow a straight line?